Index

 Enter the passcode number registered when first logging in, and then click the [SEND PERSONAL IDENTIFICATION NUMBER (PIN)] button.

-If authentication is successful, the Enter One-time Password screen will appear.
+If authentication is successful, the Enter One-Time Password screen will appear.

-2.4.3 Login (Enter One-time Password)
+2.4.3 Login (Enter One-Time Password)

 Complete the authentication process using the one-time password sent to the email address registered with the system.